 These skinfolds are related to growth hormone and act as an indicator in the quality and quantity of sleep a client experiences.

 High levels here vs. the triceps are correlated to high estrogen levels.
 This site usually comes up in females.
 Lactate threshold training works best here.

 For each site that shows an imbalance then a specific training, nutrition and supplementation protocol would be implemented that would stimulate the body to balance those hormonal irregularities.

 My assessment came back that I am at 23% body fat (typical of an active female) and the main issues are my hamstrings, showing a high exposure to environmental estrogens – soy, pesticides, plastics, parabens, phthalates, BPA and the need to help detoxification/ avoid exposure.
 This makes sense as first I’m a female use different products on a daily basis that have these environmental estrogens and also have been drinking a soy-based protein shake for a year.

-I stopped drinking these shakes and have also replaced my shampoo, conditioner, body wash, face wash, laundry detergent with organic and non-toxic items (Click HERE for information on what I use now) I have also stopped using regular cleaners.
+I stopped drinking these shakes and have also replaced my shampoo, conditioner, body wash, face wash, laundry detergent with organic and non-toxic items (Check out what I use now ) I have also stopped using regular cleaners.
 When you think about how many chemicals we are exposed to on a daily basis it is actually pretty scary and we don’t even take into account what these chemicals could be doing to our bodies.
 So I ditched the shower cleaner, tilex, windex, all those regular household cleaners and have replaced them with vinegar, baking soda, and castile soap.
 That is step one.